sebmarkbage/ecmascript-immutable-data-structures/Record.md

 `<`, `>=` etc. test value order/equality in enumeration order.

+### Prototype

+Value types are not objects and have no prototype.
+Member expressions normally access a prototype but the prototype of records is null.

+This makes it easier to verify that a record has a particular signature without `hasOwnProperty` checks.

 ### Notes

 Enumeration always proceeds in lexicographic order of property names.